About the Institute, Authors, Programs, Workshops and Specialists:

-Obtain the National Anger Management Association Certification as an Anger Management Specialist I or II at our 2018 Trainer & Specialist Certification workshops Includes CEUs, workshops, Training binder, Leader’s guide and assessment tools!
-(NAMA membersthip fee not included).
+Obtain the National Anger Management Association Certification as an Anger Management Specialist I or II at our November 3-4, 2023 Live webinar on the zoom platform!
+Includes CEUs, workshops, Training binder, Leader’s guide and assessment tools!
+(NAMA certification and membership fee extra).
 Provides 12 NBCC CE hours, 12 NASW, 13 IAODAPCA, 12 NAADAC CEUs!

 Online and DVD Home-study Training Programs:

 Obtain certification as an Anger Management Specialist-1 or II by taking the Online Trainer-Specialist Certification Course with video (fastest way).
 Provides 12 NBCC CE hours, ACEP #6577; and 12 IAODAPCA CEUs or order the DVD home-study program!
 Our DVD program provides 15 NBCC CE clock hours and 12 IAODAPCA CEUs.

 “I wanted to let you know how valuable all your research, tools and resources have been.
 The groups I am running regarding Anger Management / Coping Skills have been priceless!
 I really believe that the benefits of your hard work are far reaching, positive and tremendous!
 Thank you for everything you do and have done to make this curriculum so wonderful, so human, and so powerful.
 With great respect, Char Richardson, CADC, Illinois”